IRLL/HierarchyCraft/paper.md

 Unfortunately, DreamerV3 required training on an Nvidia V100 GPU for 17 days, gathering around 100 million environmental steps.
 Such **substantial computational resources are inaccessible to most researchers**, impeding the overall progress of research on hierarchical reasoning.

-Moreover, although Minecraft has a undeniably complex hierarchical structure, **this underlying hierarchical structures is fixed** and cannot be modified without modding the game, a complex task for researchers.
+Moreover, although Minecraft has an undeniably complex hierarchical structure, **this underlying hierarchical structure is fixed** and cannot be modified without modding the game, a complex task for researchers.